 The floor plan is based on Sam McKim's concept art for the Haunted House, which we've all seen before, but it might be handy to bring all the scattered images together in one place, beginning with McKim's original concept sketch:

-If Anderson was putting his Ghost House walk-thru into this building, he must not yet have discovered the Shipley-Leydecker house in Baltimore, which he sketched and which instantly became the model for the building that eventually went up.
+If Anderson/Bushman were putting Ken's Ghost House walk-thru into this building, he must not yet have discovered the Shipley-Leydecker house in Baltimore, which he sketched and which instantly became the model for the building that eventually went up.
 That discovery must have happened sometime between January of '57 (when this newly discovered "blueprint" was apparently rendered) and September of that same year, when Anderson sketches reflecting the Shipley-Leydecker design begin to appear.

 One or two pieces of Ken's concept artwork can now be identified as belonging to this archaic 1957 plan.
 Other pieces may or may not belong to it, but we're going to take a tour of the house as best we can, using what we've got.